Robustifying ML-powered Network Classifiers with PANTS: Evaluation

-There are use cases in which a network operator will not have access to the \netApp, \, e.g., because the \netApp is designed by a third party and its details are secret.
-While this is not our target setting, we show that transferability of adversarial samples \sys might be able to help the network operator \eg by providing examples in which the target \netApp misclassified or by providing potentially intresting test cases for the \netApp designer.
+There are use cases in which a network operator will not have access to the \netApp, \eg because the \netApp is designed by a third party and its details are secret.
+While this is not our target setting, thanks to the transferability of adversarial samples \sys might be able to help the network operator \eg by providing examples in which the target \netApp misclassified.

-Transferability is defined as the ratio of adversarial samples that are generated for a given implementation of ML classifier that can also be adversarial against another one.
-Concretely, suppose we evaluate transferability of the adversarial samples generated from $M_A$ to $M_B$, we first construct the test set $X_{test\_A\_B}'\subseteq X_{test}$ that both $M_A$ and $M_B$ can correctly classify.
+Transferability is the fraction of adversarial samples, crafted for one implementation of a \netApp, that successfully deceive another implementation.
+Concretely, suppose we evaluate the transferability of the adversarial samples generated from $M_A$ to $M_B$, we first construct the test set $X_{test\_A\_B}'\subseteq X_{test}$ that both $M_A$ and $M_B$ can correctly classify.
 Then we use \sys to generate adversarial samples for $X_{test\_A\_B}'$ using $M_A$ and evaluate its adversariness against $M_B$.
-Figure~\ref{fig:transfer} shows the transferability result between MLP, RF, TF and CNN for end-host threat model tested for the application APP.
-Most of the transfer ASR is above 50\%, showing that \sys can be useful even without full access to the \netApp implementation.
-To benefit from it the operator would need to train a proxy model and find adversarial samples against it using \sys.
-According to Figure~\ref{fig:transfer}, the adversarial samples against the proxy model are likely to be adversarial against the target one.
-Note that the transfer ASR between different models cannot be compared directly.
-For example, the ASR of transferring adversarial samples from CNN to RF is 70.44\% while directly attacking RF (transfer ASR from RF to RF) is 66.5\%.
-This doesn't necessarily mean that transferring CNN's adversarial samples to RF is more effective than directly attacking RF directly attacking RF because transferring from CNN to RF is tested on $X_{test\_CNN\_RF}'$ while directly attack RF is tested on $X_{test\_RF\_RF}'$.
-As $X_{test\_CNN\_RF}'\subset X_{test\_RF\_RF}'$, the two tested datasets may not be identical.
+Fig.~\ref{fig:transfer} shows the transferability result between MLP, RF, TF and CNN for end-host threat model tested for the application APP.
+Most of the ASR (outside the diagonal) is above 50\%, showing that \sys can be useful even without full access to the \netApp implementation.
+To benefit from it, the operator would need to train a proxy model and find adversarial samples against it using \sys.
+According to Fig.~\ref{fig:transfer}, the adversarial samples against the proxy model are likely to be adversarial against the target one.